HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

   * The FriendlyName attribute of the EKU is a human-readable name that describes the purpose of the certificate.
 The FriendlyName also includes the Object Identifier (OID) of the certificate, which is a numeric code that identifies who issued the certificate and what it is for.
 The OID follows a hierarchical structure, where each dot-separated number represents a level of authority or category.

-  * The Value attribute of the EKU, `010a2b0601040182374c0b01` is a hexadecimal representation of the OID, which is used by WDAC to validate the certificate.
-The Value must match the OID exactly, otherwise WDAC will not trust the certificate.
+  * The Value attribute of the EKU, `010a2b0601040182374c0b01` is a hexadecimal representation of the OID, which is used by App Control to validate the certificate.
+The Value must match the OID exactly, otherwise App Control will not trust the certificate.
 It corresponds to the AntiMalware EKU certificate, which has an OID of `1.3.6.1.4.1.311.76.11.1`.

   * This certificate is used to verify files that are signed by an antimalware vendor whose product is using Protected Process Light (PPL).
 The AntiMalware EKU does not apply to kernel mode drivers, only to user mode processes that are signed by an antimalware vendor.